aschenoni/conditional-property-assignment/README.md

 ## Definition
-This proposal introduces a new conditional assignment operator `?():` which evaluates a condition in parenthesis to determine whether to assign a property to the object.
+This proposal introduces a new conditional assignment operator.
+There are currently multiple possible syntaxes under consideration:

+### 1. Syntax `key ?<expression>: value`

 ```js
 let objectWithPropertyAssigned = {